ibm-cloud-docs/app-configuration/ac-integrations.md

 The overflow menu consists of:
 - `View` - helps you to view the details of the selected encryption service.

+When an {{site.data.keyword.appconfig_short}} instance is deleted, unregistration of the resource with key management services automatically happens.
+If any error, you can manually unregister {{site.data.keyword.appconfig_short}} instance from key management service by using the {{site.data.keyword.cloud_notm}} console dashboard.
+{: note}

 ## Using authorizations to grant access between services
 {: #ac-using-auth-access-between-services}